Creating the Perfect SaaS Website Wireframe with AI: Why UX/UI Still Wins

 Principle: F-Pattern & Visual Hierarchy

-Eye-tracking studies show users scan screens in an F-shaped pattern—top, left, down.
-Your most important info (headline, benefits, CTA) must be at the top left or center.
+Eye-tracking studies (Nielsen Norman Group, 2024) show users scan pages in an F-shape—top, left, down.
+Your crucial info (headline, benefits, CTA) must live at the top left or center.

 Sketch your homepage.
-Circle the top three things you want every visitor to see—if it’s more than three, cut the rest.
+Circle the top three things you want every visitor to see.
+More than three?
+Cut the rest.

 Technique: Jobs to Be Done (JTBD) Framework

-But “See your business’s key numbers at a glance, no setup needed.”
+Not “Advanced analytics dashboards”—but “See your key numbers at a glance, no setup.”

 Tip: